 • Must work and interact effectively and professionally with and for others throughout various levels of the organization

 • Must strictly adhere to safety requirements

-• Bachelors degree in a scientific discipline or equivalent experience
+• Bachelors degree in a scientific discipline

 • Demonstrates knowledge of medical device regulation (ISO 13485, 21CFR) and risk management (ISO 14971)

 • Professional certification (e.g. ASQ, Six Sigma, etc.) preferred

 • Proficiency in statistical, quality and continuous improvement methods and tools

 • Proficiency in the Microsoft Office suite of products (Word, Excel, PowerPoint, and Outlook) is required.